 Looking to find out how pricing with RingCentral works?
 RingCentral’s prices are built on economies of scale.
 Smaller teams pay more per user per month, which might weigh down your budget as a growing business.

 - Get unlimited calls in the US and Canada with business SMS

-- Access video meetings with 100 participants, ad-hoc call recording, and quality of service reports
+- Access video meetings with voicemail transcriptions, automatic call recording, and CRM integrations

 Plus, all the above prices require an annual contract.
 Some customers even sign up for two-year contracts to reduce their monthly margins.
 However, if RingCentral doesn’t offer what you want or doesn’t provide enough functionality, you won’t be able to cancel your plan — leaving you stuck for 24 months.